Jonazan2/TinyJob/README.md

 The system is design with the idea that the main thread will create a high level job and wait until it finishes.
 This high level job will maybe create more jobs to complete its execution and it will add them to the system via the worker in which is being executed.

 You can for example create a high level job for creating a save file that will then create several jobs, one per sub systems, each of them saving the information of their own parts.
 You can as well create a job that will trigger a request and put that background worker to wait until the request is completed.

-## Possible improvements
-The system right now is quite simple and there are some obvious improvements that can be made:
-* Right now jobs can only receive data via objects in the Heap.
-It would be nice to give more versatility to the system in this regard.
-* It would also be quite nice to add a dependency system between jobs so one job will be executed before other if we want so.

 ## Documentation
 There are a few great articles regarding job systems and lock-free programming.
 TinyJob is based on the articles from molecular matters: https://blog.molecular-matters.com that talk about their job system and you may find a nice introduction of lock-free programing in the Preshing on Programming blog: http://preshing.com/20120612/an-introduction-to-lock-free-programming/.